Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Wi-Fi name (a.k.a SSID)

-Wi-Fi settings: Here are a few examples of SSIDs, each represents a Wi-Fi network that the device can connect to if you know the password.
+Wi-Fi settings: Here are a few examples of SSIDs.
+Each represents a Wi-Fi network you can connect your device to if you’re authorized, such as via a password.

 An SSID appears each time you want to connect a Wi-Fi client (like a laptop or a phone) to a new network for the first time.
 As a name, you can make it anything you want, but it's best to use plain text with no space or special character and keep it short and sweet.

 By default, an SSID is shown publicly, but you can choose to hide it (for security or privacy reasons).
-If so, each time you want to connect a new client to the network, you'll need to program the SSID into the device manually.
+If so, you’ll need to program the SSID into the device manually each time you connect a new client to the network.

 Virtual Wi-Fi networks (SSIDs): Guest, IoT, MLO, etc.